kaouta/Sales-Analysis-Forcasting/README.md

 # Sales analysis:
 Given the data it is required to do some analysis on it to extract some insights and trend
 # Steps:
-we started by some data cleaning:
+we started by some data cleaning.
-     **gathering all 12 month sales in on csv **dealing with missing values
+     * gathering all 12 month sales in on csv
+     * dealing with missing values
-     **changing the type of columns
+     * changing the type of columns

 data exploration:
-in this section i tried to discover some high level business questions related to data:
+in this section i tried to discover some high level business questions related to data.
      * What was the best month for sales?
 How much was earned that month?
      * What city sold the most product?
      * the time when the customer is more likely(maximum likelihood) to buy a product?